alac/alac.github.io/_posts/2016-04-04-objective_c_patterns.md

 	N = Notifications
 	K = Key Value Observation

-Principle forms of interactions in Objective-C are delegate relationships, setting callback blocks, the notification system, and the observer pattern.
+This post will demonstrate _misuses_ and potential _problems_ of the 4 common communication patterns of Objective-C.

 You can find real explanations of what they are in [short here](http://nshipster.com/key-value-observing/) and in [long here](https://www.objc.io/issues/7-foundation/communication-patterns/#delegation).

-This post will - in an effort to be useful - demonstrate _misuses_ and potential _problems_.

 <!---
 <!–end_preview–>